joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/basics-of-movie-clips.md

 Timeline
-The metaphorical representation of the series of frames that make up a movie clip’s animation sequence.
+The metaphorical representation of the series of frames that make up a movie clip's animation sequence.
 The timeline of a MovieClip object is equivalent to the timeline in the Flash authoring tool.

 Playhead